dynamist/subgit/README.md

 mkdir /tmp/sgit; cd /tmp/sgit
 ```

-To initialize a empty `.sgit.yml` config file
+Initialize an empty `.sgit.yml` config file

 ```
 sgit init
 ```

-You can inspect the content by looking inside the `.sgit.yml` config file
+Inspect the content by looking inside the `.sgit.yml` config file

 ```
 cat .sgit.yml
 ```

-Default config file content for a new initialized repo
+Default content of the configuration file for a new initialized repo

 ```
 repos: { }